Arcath/Wikify/README.md

     $ rails g wikify:migration
     $ rake db:migrate

-You will now have a table for your versions, wikify contains a model for the versions which is uses by default
+You will now have a table for your versions, wikify contains a model for the versions which is used by default.

 ## Usage